Tighten your elbows to stretch and straighten your arms. Photo by Jeff larson

 The class is 1.25 hours

-The Intermediate class is for experienced students, that means, you can do a headstand, even if against a wall and you know the basic movements of poses.
-Refinement of actions along with more detailed instructions take you on an inward journey of understanding the subtler actions of practice.
+The Intermediate class is for experienced students, that means, you can do a headstand, even if against a wall and you know the basic movements of the different poses.
+Refinement of actions through more detailed instructions take you on an inward journey of the subtler actions of practice.

 The class is 1.5 hours